 “I don’t get it.”
-The gaunt man walked back to his desk, which bore a sign at the corner: B. KRIPKE, PHD.
+The gaunt man walked back to his desk, which had no computer.
+There was a box of pencils, lined paper, and a small calculator.
+At the corner, was a sign: B. KRIPKE, PHD.
 “Why are we processing them, then, if it’s just a joke?”

 “We don’t know that all of them are,” Quinn replied.
 “Can’t take any chances.”